 Currently, there are various regulatory and voluntary frameworks with indicators and criteria to evaluate sustainability performance of SAF.
-Key examples include the Roundtable on Sustainable Biomaterials (RSB) and the International Sustainability and Carbon Certification (ISCC).
-ICAO has been working to develop an internationally agreed approach to evaluate sustainability of SAF for purposes of CORSIA, which will include sustainability criteria and certification provisions for demonstrating compliance with those criteria.
-The ICAO provisions are expected to be finalized prior to the 2021 kick-off of CORSIA's carbon offsetting obligations, which aircraft operators can reduce through use of SAF qualifying as a "CORSIA Eligible Fuel."
+Key examples include the Roundtable on Sustainable Biomaterials and the International Sustainability and Carbon Certification.
+ICAO has developed an internationally-agreed approach to evaluate sustainability of SAF for purposes of CORSIA, which includes sustainability criteria and certification provisions for demonstrating compliance with those criteria.
+Aircraft operators purchasing SAF that meets the GHG emissions and other sustainability requirements under CORSIA can apply the emissions savings from the SAF qualifying as "CORSIA eligible fuel" to reduce their CORSIA carbon offsetting obligations.